atonizzo/sharpemu/docs/manual.md

 `I 0x00`
 ## i
 Same syntax as the 'i' command but the breakpoint is removed once it is hit the first time.
+## S
+Sets the content of any memory location in the scratchpad memory.

+`S:0x20:10`

+The contents of scratchpad memory 0x20 are set to 10.
 # TODO
 A short list of the things that need some work:
 * Better handling of the LCD.
 Currently there is garbage that is printed out when computations are performed.